victoriachuang/github-header/README.md

 # github-header
-Get rid of Github's new ominous-looking dark header.
+As of a week ago, Github's dark header is no longer a class you can remove.
+This extension now makes the header color a random color.

+Requests for colors welcome!

 ### Installation instructions:
 1. Clone the repository to your machine.